Last Updated on May 17, 2022

 I’ve spent every summer for the past 3 years in Italy and I can tell you without a doubt that it’s my favorite season in which to experience the country.
-Despite the tourists and higher prices, there’s nothing like the sunshine and energy of this country coming alive in summer.
+Despite the tourists and higher prices, there’s nothing like the sunshine and energy of the country coming alive in summer.

 Some of these links are affiliate links.
 This means if you make a purchase through that link, I receive a small commission at no extra cost to you.
 Read my full disclosure!